-Existing and continuing communities When projections for the remaining income expected to be earned from existing communities are no longer positive, the underlying real estate assets are deemed not fully recoverable, and further analysis is performed to determine the required impairment.
+Existing and continuing communities.
+When projections for the remaining income expected to be earned from existing communities are no longer positive, the underlying real estate assets are deemed not fully recoverable, and further analysis is performed to determine the required impairment.
 The fair value of the community's assets is determined using either a discounted cash flow model for projects we intend to build out or a market-based approach for projects we intend to sell.
 Impairments are charged to cost of home closing in the period during which it is determined that the fair value is less than the assets' carrying amount.
 If a market-based approach is used, we determine fair value based on recent comparable purchase and sale activity in the local market, adjusted for known variances as determined by our knowledge of the region and general real estate expertise.
-If a discounted cash flow approach is used, we compute fair value based on a proprietary model.
-Our key estimates in deriving fair value under our cash flow model are (i) home selling prices in the community adjusted for current and expected sales discounts and incentives, (ii) costs related to the community - both land development and home construction - including costs spent to date and budgeted remaining costs to spend, (iii) projected sales absorption rates, reflecting any product mix change strategies implemented to stimulate the sales pace and expected cancellation rates, (iv) alternative land uses including disposition of all or a portion of the land owned and (v) our discount rate, which is currently 14-16% and varies based on the perceived risk inherent in the community's other cash flow assumptions.
-These assumptions vary widely across different communities and geographies and are largely dependent on local market conditions.
+If a discounted cash flow model are (i) home selling prices in the community adjusted for current and expected sales discounts and incentives, (ii) costs related to the community - both land development and home construction - including costs spent to date and budgeted remaining costs to spend, (iii) projected sales absorption rates, reflecting any product mix change strategies implemented to stimulate the sales pace and expected cancellation rates, (iv) alternative land uses including disposition of all or a portion of the land owned and (v) our discount rate, which is currently 14-16% and varies based on the perceived risk inherent in the community's other cash flow assumptions.
 Community-level factors that may impact our key estimates include:

-- The presence and significance of local competitors, including their offered product type and competitive actions; - · Economic and related demographic conditions for the population of the surrounding community; and - · Desirability of the particular community, including unique amenities or other favorable or unfavorable attributes.
+- The presence and significance of local competitors, including their offered product type and competitive actions; - Economic and related demographic conditions for the population of the surrounding community; and - Desirability of the particular community, including unique amenities or other favorable or unfavorable attributes.